 As you know, there are many other tasks that also go into making a retail establishment successful.
 Any assistance you're willing to give on committees such as marketing, operations, display, standards, events, etc., is extremely valuable, and we require that each artist actively participate on one committee throughout the year, but we welcome you to serve on more than one if you wish.

 RTG provides retail packaging, including bags, tissue, bubble wrap, and boxes.
 RTG also handles the display of your work on shelving, wall hanging, display cases, etc. For online sales and customers who request shipping, RTG provides the shipping boxes, wrapping/packing and transport of the package to the appropriate UPS or USPS location.
-Unless you prefer to ship items yourself (in which case we will reimburse your shipping costs when a receipt is submitted), RTG will ship under the RTG UPS or USPS accounts.
+Normally each artist ships his or her own orders unless an order includes items from multiple artists.
+RTG reimburses shipping costs up to the amount that the customer has paid.

-If your work requires specialized display or packaging, you are responsible for providing it and it is subject to review by the Gallery Manager to ensure that it fits in both size and style with the gallery's displays.
+If your work requires specialized display or packaging, you are responsible for providing it and it is subject to review by the Display Committee to ensure that it fits in both size and style with the gallery's displays.
 Please let us know if you anticipate needing anything specialized.

 We highly recommend that all artists provide "artist cards" or small cut sheets that we can give customers when they purchase your work.
 These cards typically include basic information about the artist, the work process, etc., and make the purchase much more personal and valuable.
 Many customers request these cards with their purchases.